nikicoda/nikicoda.github.io/README.md

 - Parcel lockers
 - Old cars with no GPS or things that beep at you
 - Physical maps
+- Avoid large mainstream stores that have face detection and other surveillance methods in operation.

 ### Notes, record keeping
 - Standard Notes